emtee40/APDE-wiki/Getting-Started.md

 > Tip: You can also load .java files in the sketch folder as separate tabs, but it is not yet possible to create .java files from within APDE.

+### Debugging

+When running your own sketches, you may come across build errors or sketch crashes.

+If the preprocessor (the first step in the build process) finds an error, then it will report it in the message area and jump to the offending line.
+These errors are generally syntax errors.
+These types of errors may be frustrating if you are a beginner, but you can find help by searching from the [main Processing website](https://processing.org/).

+If the compiler (the next step) finds an error, it will report the error in the console and list some information about the error.
+The compiler errors may be difficult to read at first but they actually provide a lot of useful information for fixing problems.
+Note that the line numbers listed by the compiler do not correspond to line numbers in your sketch.

+If your sketch crashes while running, then the error message and stack trace will appear in the message area and console, respectively.

+For bugs in your app that do not cause crashes, you can try debugging using [`println()`](https://processing.org/reference/println_.html) statements.
+The output from your sketch will appear in the console.

+If you encounter a build error that is not due to your faulty code, then please [report it as an issue](https://github.com/Calsign/APDE/issues).
+However, you should check to see if the issue has been reported already before creating a new issue; if it has then you can add a comment to the existing issue.

 ## Sketch Properties

 You can open the Sketch Properties view from the menu to modify various meta-information about the sketch.